zaro-107/Scientific-Literature-Explorer/README.md

-##Scientific Literature Explorer
+#  Scientific Literature Explorer
-Deep Search & Question Answering Platform using Generative AI Overview
+### Deep Search & Question Answering Platform using Generative AI (RAG)

-Scientific Literature Explorer is a community-driven platform that enables users from different backgrounds to upload scientific literature and perform deep semantic search and question answering across a continuously growing knowledge base.

-Unlike traditional keyword-based academic search systems, this project leverages Generative AI, vector embeddings, and Retrieval Augmented Generation (RAG) to provide accurate, context-aware, and explainable answers sourced from multiple research documents.

-##Problem Statement

-Scientific knowledge is scattered across vast numbers of research papers, making it difficult to extract precise, meaningful information using traditional keyword-based search engines.
-Researchers and learners often spend significant time reading entire papers to find specific answers.

-This project aims to solve this problem by building a deep search QnA system that understands natural language queries and retrieves answers from multiple scientific documents using semantic understanding.
+Scientific Literature Explorer is an AI-powered application that helps researchers, students, and professionals quickly understand the **core ideas of scientific papers** without reading them end-to-end.

+It uses **Retrieval-Augmented Generation (RAG)** to perform semantic search over uploaded research papers and answer user questions with **source-backed responses**.

+---

-✨ Key Features
+##  Features

- Upload scientific papers (PDF)
+-  Upload scientific research papers (PDF)

- Automatic text extraction and chunking
+-  Automatic text extraction and intelligent chunking

- Semantic embeddings for deep understanding

- Vector-based search across all uploaded documents

- AI-powered Question Answering (RAG)

- Source-aware answers with citations

- Community-driven, multi-domain knowledge base

- Scalable and continuously growing system
+- Semantic search using **Sentence Transformers + FAISS**
+-  Ask natural language questions about papers
+-  Answers generated using **Generative AI**
+-  Shows the most relevant source chunks used for answers
+-  Fast, interactive UI built with **Streamlit**
+-  Deployable directly on **Streamlit Cloud**

+---

+##  How It Works (RAG Pipeline)

+1. **PDF Upload**
+   User uploads one or more research papers.

+2. **Text Extraction & Chunking**
+   PDFs are parsed and split into overlapping text chunks.

+3. **Embedding Generation**
+   Each chunk is converted into vector embeddings using a transformer model.

+4. **Vector Search (FAISS)**
+   Relevant chunks are retrieved based on semantic similarity to the user’s query.

+5. **Answer Generation (LLM)**
+   A language model generates answers using only the retrieved context.

+---

+## 🏗️ Project Structure